Table of Contents

 Why do we need vulnerability management?:

-In order to reduce information security risks, the UT Information Security Office (ISO) conducts periodic vulnerability assessments that consist of scanning computers campus-wide for high-risk exposures.
+In order to reduce information security risks, the UT Information Security Office (ISO) conducts daily vulnerability assessments that consist of scanning computers campus-wide for high-risk exposures.
 The ISO may also scan as needed for vulnerabilities that are known to be under attack or of particular interest to attackers.
-Many of the tools used by the ISO will also be made available to the IT support community.
+The data from the tools used by the ISO are also made available to the IT support community.

-All systems and applications connected to the campus network may be scanned.
+All systems and applications connected to the campus network will be scanned.
 Systems and applications hosted in other networks using university domain names will also be in scope for assessment.

 When will vulnerability assessments be conducted?:

 It is possible that high priority vulnerabilities will be assessed on a very active schedule (e.g., hourly) given the threat they present.
-Other lower risk vulnerabilities will be assessed on less frequent cadences (e.g., daily, weekly, monthly) depending on their respective risk profile.
+Other lower risk vulnerabilities will be assessed on a daily basis.

 Where will vulnerability scans emanate from?: